StarFir3/PB_WorkPlace/camflow_notes/Camflow.md

 See a [Sample Provenance graph](https://raw.githubusercontent.com/StarFir3/PB_WorkPlace/main/camflow_notes/Images/camflow_sample_graph.svg)

 The above graph is for one small example of running a TCP client making a connection to `google.com` with the cmdline path `/home/vagrant/example/provenance/tcp-client`.
+The text on the circle denotes the `prov_type` and the text on the edge represents different edge type such as `Used`, `WasGeneratedBy` - `prov_type` of edge - `prov_label`.

 As the program accesses `google.com`, it needs to resolve the `domainname` to an `IPAddress`.
 It probably does a system call which accesses the files such as `/etc/resolv.conf`, `/etc/host.conf`,  `/etc/hosts` and others to convert the `domainname` to an `IPAddress`.